Darlington infrastructure needs major repairs

 “You have to go back to the quality of life and sustainability for the community as a whole and without a decent water and sewer system that is not gonna happen,” White said.

-Grants will continue to be sought out, and the hope for the future is to be proactive with the city’s infrastructure in place of making repairs once breakage occurs.
+Grants will continue to be sought, and the hope for the future is to be proactive with the city’s infrastructure in place of making repairs once breakage occurs.

 “Your current staff appear to be doing an excellent job when it comes to seeking out funding opportunities and now is their time to continue that,” Morgan said.
 “Whenever you have gaps in that effort it can defeat the purpose of your effort to provide the citizens with adequate water and sewer services.”